-You can’t go wrong renting a house by the river in Guerneville, but for a romantic couple’s retreat, consider a stay at Boon Hotel + Spa, an intimate boutique hotel with a pool, spa, and breakfast delivered to your room each morning.
+You can’t go wrong renting a house by the river in Guerneville, but for a romantic couple’s retreat, consider a stay at Boon Hotel + Spa (from $259/night), an intimate boutique hotel with a pool, spa, and breakfast delivered to your room each morning.
 Prefer to glamp?
-Head to Autocamp and stay in a tricked-out Airstream trailer for the weekend.
+Head to Autocamp (from $149/night) and stay in a tricked-out Airstream trailer for the weekend.

 With its dramatic coastlines, waterfalls plunging into the ocean, and expansive, rugged redwood forests, Big Sur is one of those quintessential California destinations—and also a fortunately easy weekend getaway destination from the Bay Area.

 “Nature is one of the region’s biggest draws, but there’s plenty of exploration to do beyond the trees,” says AFAR senior editor Aislyn Greene.
-“In normal times, we’d include places like Tassajara Zen Mountain Center, Hearst Castle, a California condor tour with Ventana Wildlife Society, and a tour of the Point Sur lighthouse on this list, but all remain closed to visitors at this time.”
-Instead, shop for local art at Hawthorne Gallery or Coast Big Sur and plan to hike one of the area’s many trails.
+Places like Tassajara Zen Mountain Center, Hearst Castle (currently closed during road construction), a California condor tour with Ventana Wildlife Society, and a tour of the Point Sur lighthouse, as well as shopping for local art at Hawthorne Gallery or Coast Big Sur are all excellent things to do while in Big Sur.

 Accommodation in Big Sur ranges from basic campsites, like those at Pfeiffer State Park, to five-star luxury.
-Some of our favorite Big Sur hotels include the spectacular Ventana Big Sur resort, which currently offers a COVID friendly all-inclusive option, as well as the creative rooms at Post Ranch Inn (weekend retreat in a tree house, anyone?)
+Some of our favorite Big Sur hotels include the spectacular Ventana Big Sur resort (from $1,775/night, all-inclusive), which gives guests the option to choose between staying in one of their luxurious suites or getting in touch with nature in their safari-style tents, as well as the creative rooms at Post Ranch Inn (from $1,275/night)—weekend retreat in a tree house, anyone?

 Napa Valley and Sonoma County aren’t the only places to go for a weekend of winetasting and sunshine (though you’ll rarely see us turn down a trip there).
 Carmel Valley (not to be confused with nearby Carmel-by-the-Sea) to San Francisco’s south is an equally fantastic, but often overlooked, destination for wine and food adventures.